kranti-up/clemcore/clemgame/README.md

         return Taboo(experiment, player_models)

 ```
-* cli.py doesn't throw any errors if game name/model name/instance file doesn't exists.
-It does show up in clembench.log, but do we want to make this more explicit (at least a "something went wrong, check clembench.log for details" )?
+* cli.py doesn't throw any errors (if game name/model name/instance file doesn't exists or anything else, for that matter).
+It does show up in clembench.log, but do we want to make this more explicit (at least a "something went wrong, check clembench.log for details")?
+(Or, this should be part of the documentation, which I have to admit I didn't check fully.)

 ## TODOs:
+* load game_registry in \__init\__.py
+* use path from game registry for game loading (currently uses a default location outside the main repository)
+* adapt instance file default location to game default location
 * update test_benchmark.py (also contains old versions of reference game)

 ## Preparational Thoughts